Jalapeño Hush Puppies Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 My Texas friends love jalapeños in everything—from cornbread and cheese rolls to burgers and beans.
 I’m a little more selective, but I do love the subtle heat they bring to these crisp, golden hush puppies.
 Don’t worry if spice isn’t your thing—the jalapeños are totally optional.
-Just don’t skip the dipping sauces!
+Just don’t skip the dipping sauces (like tartar and/or cocktail sauce)!

 picture shows the ingredients needed for this Jalapeno Hush Puppies recipePin